sreachtools/SReachTools/docs/_docs/src/helperFunctions/generateMonteCarloSims/index.md

     its block diagonal submatrices as zero matrices.
 This ensures that the affine disturbance feedback controller's value at any point of time depends only on the past disturbance values => causal controller.
 This function DOES NOT check for this structure in the input gain.
-TODO
   * Affine disturbance feedback controllers CAN NOT satisfy hard control bounds when the disturbance is unbounded (like Gaussian).
 Therefore, we will saturate the controller realization (associated with the disturbance